rdgoodman/MICPSO/ReadMe.txt

 > PSO termination criterion is still untested, may need to change it for the "penalize invalid solutions" issue

-> Double check that all graph coloring examples are correct (in terms of nodes and edges), and that the values make sense.

 Less Urgent:

 > We'll probably need some error/exception-checking to make sure probabilities stay within